 We are a specialist NHS service that seeks to meet the needs of people who have a diagnosis of Chronic Fatigue Syndrome (CFS), also referred to as Myalgic Encephalomyelitis (ME).

-The vast majority of patients who attend the service are Outpatients, but we also offer a Home based Rehabilitation Service to those individuals with CFS/ME who are primarily confined to bed.
+The vast majority of patients who attend the service are Outpatients, but we also offer a Home based Rehabilitation Service to those individuals with CFS/ME who are primarily housebound.
 We also work in collaboration with Yorkshire Centre for Psychological Medicine, which is an inpatient unit based at the Leeds General Infirmary providing more intensive assessment/rehabilitation for severely affected patients.

-We have a multidisciplinary team who provide assessment, and management, for people who have a diagnosis of CFS/ME.
-The team includes clinicians in liaison psychiatry, occupational therapy, physiotherapy, cognitive behaviour therapy, CFS/ME nursing and dietetics.
-We ask that other causes of fatigue (medical or psychiatric) are excluded before referral, but we are in the process of arranging some sessions offering medical review for patients who may need another medical opinion.
+We have a multidisciplinary team who provide assessment and rehabilitation, for people who have a diagnosis of CFS/ME.
+We have a GP with a Special Interest in CFS/ME, Senior Occupational Therapists, a Senior Physiotherapist, Cognitive Behavioural Therapists, Dietician, Nursing and Specialist Medical Staff from Liaision Psychiatry.
 There is a clinical lead and team manager and the whole team is supported by administrative staff.

 "Service is of an extremely high standard.
 Extremely professional.
 Their knowledge of CFS/ME is very good.
 The treatment works."